 Cox Communications carries the full complement of cable capacity.
-The company provides basic cable service to more than 6 million customers, including about 3 million digital cable subscribers and 3.5 million Internet access subscribers in about 20 states, making it the third-largest US cable company, behind Comcast and Time Warner Cable.
+The company provides basic cable service to more than 6 million customers, including about 3 million digital cable subscribers and 3.5 million Internet access subscribers in about 20 states, making it one the largest US cable companies.
 Cox also provides telephone service as a competitive local-exchange carrier (CLEC).
 In addition, Cox offers voice and data communications services to businesses (Cox Business) and provides national and local advertising services (Cox Media).
 The company is a subsidiary of media conglomerate Cox Enterprises.

 Using its cable networks, the company offers local phone service and resells long-distance under the Cox Digital Telephone brand.
 Its Cox Business segment tackles the enterprise communications market and provides services through dedicated fiber-optic and related hybrid networks.
 The company's Cox Media unit focuses on delivering advertising sales across its video systems.
 It also has investments in several telecom and technology companies, including a video-on-demand services joint venture with Comcast and Time Warner called iN DEMAND.